iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Not fit for purpose.
+Doesn't record anything.<br> :date: __2021-03-25 03:20:55__

+> I loved this app when I first used it a couple of years ago but now it doesn't hold the data.
+It collects the day and by the next day it's gone.<br> :date: __2021-03-22 10:15:40__

 > I used to think this app was good.
 Recently it never records anything at all, I uninstall and reinstall and it still does nothing.
 Ive now uninstalled it.
 No point<br> :date: __2021-03-18 20:18:41__

 > I have been using this App for nearly two months now.
 I was very enthusiastic when I started, but I am very disheartened about it now.
 I only set myself a target of 10 mins a day, but constitently, the App is only recording a maximum of 60% of my walk as brisk.
 I know that I am walking far above the recommended rate for brisk walking.
 I have contacted Oneyou and given them my phone information.
 They passed this on to the developers and I am still waiting to hear back.
 Very disappointing.<br> :date: __2021-03-18 14:21:21__